BINDUSHREEK5/BINDUSHREEK5/README.md

 - Hi, I’m BINDUSHREE👋

-I'm an upcoming Software Developer passionate about building impactful applications and learning new technologies.
+Computer Science Student | passionate about building impactful applications and learning new technologies.

 ## About Me
 - Currently learning : Python ..